shreifelagamy/laravel-service-modules/README.md

 During the generation process, you will be prompted to:
 1. Generate an exception for the service
 2. Add methods to the repository
+3. Include Data Transfer Objects (DTOs) for the service

 These prompts allow you to customize the service module according to your needs.